incente/MyWork/README.md

 14. October 22 |
   I completle gave up my first documents and started again.
 This time i will focus on JS first.

+15. October 22 |
+  Today I learned how to compare two Arrays using JSON.stringlify.
+It was very satisfying.